-- Mainstreaming HIV/Aids and TB
+- Mainstreaming HIV/AIDS and TB

-- Mitigating the Social, Economic and Human Impact of HIV/Aids and TB
+- Mitigating the Social, Economic and Human Impact of HIV/AIDS and TB

-- Strengthening the TB control programme and integration with HIV care
+- Strengthening the TB programme and integration with HIV care

 - HIV Prevention

 - HIV Treatment

-MAINSTREAMING HIV/Aids and TB
+MAINSTREAMING HIV/AIDS and TB

-The City HIV/Aids and TB Coordinating Committee, chaired by the Executive Director for Health, coordinates the multisectoral response.
-The committee brings together, on a quarterly basis, representatives of relevant directorates and the sub district Multi-Sectoral Action Teams (MSATs) as well as other community representatives from the Metro District Health Services (MDHS) and Western Cape Government Health Department.
-The function of the committee is to drive the mainstreaming of HIV/Aids and TB and:
+The City HIV/AIDS and TB Coordinating Committee, chaired by the Executive Director for Health, coordinates the multisectoral response.
+The committee brings together, on a quarterly basis, representatives of the City's directorates and the sub district Multi-Sectoral Action Teams (MSATs) as well as other community representatives and representatives from the Metro District Health Services (MDHS) and Western Cape Government Health Department.
+The function of the committee is to drive the mainstreaming of HIV/AIDS and TB and:

-- Coordinate the City's multisectoral plan, with a focus on mainstreaming HIV and TB both externally (service delivery) and internally (workplace) - Facilitate development of sector plans - Hold directorates accountable for delivery - Monitor overall delivery to ensure no duplication - Lobby and advocate so as to make resources available
+- □ Coordinate the City's multisectoral plan, with a focus on mainstreaming HIV and TB both externally (service delivery) and internally (workplace) - ☐ Facilitate development of sector plans - Hold directorates accountable for delivery - ☐ Monitor overall delivery to ensure no duplication - Lobby and advocate so as to make resources available

-Indicator/Target for 2012/2013
+Indicator/Target for 2013/2014

-City directorate and departmental plans are being implemented and will be monitored by the HIV/Aids Coordinating Committee.
-The target is for at least 15 sectoral plans.
-Directorates and departments expected to submit plans include: Health; Personnel Services; Water and Sanitation; Electricity; Solid Waste; Sport and Recreation; Libraries; Finance; City Parks; Transport; Roads and Storm water; Social Development and Early Childhood Development; Tourism; Metro police; Communication; Human settlements.
+City directorate and departmental plans are being implemented and will be monitored by the HIV/AIDS Coordinating Committee.
+The target is for at least 14 sectoral plans.
+Directorates and departments expected to submit plans include: Health; Employee Wellness; Water and Sanitation; Electricity; Solid Waste; Sport and Recreation; Libraries; Finance; City Parks; Transport; Roads and Storm water; Planning and Building development management; Social Development and Early Childhood Development; Tourism; Metro police; Communication; Human settlements and Informal settlements.